 The United Kingdom has a rich cultural heritage, and a course with Oxford Royale Academy is the perfect way for a young learner to explore this.
 All ORA courses include coach excursions to places of historical and social significance in the UK.
 On the 2-week Introduction to Computer Science course, attendees will board the ORA coach to two such destinations.
 Last summer, coach excursions for students aged 13-15 included visits to Blenheim Palace and Cotswold Wildlife Park.
-This summer, the students will also have the option to visit the Warner Brothers Studio Tour – The Making of Harry Potter.

 At ORA, we never forget that our students are on holiday!
 Included with every ORA course is an extra-curricular timetable, carefully designed by our dedicated Events Team to ensure our students have fun, make friends and get the most out of being in Oxford.

 Some past afternoon activities enjoyed by our students include the following:

 - Punting: travel the waterways of the River Cherwell in a flat-bottomed boat, using a five-metre-long pole to propel your vessel!
 This mode of transport is unique to Oxford and Cambridge.
 Our team of Counsellors will be on hand to advise you (or to do it for you!).